 The White Color

 White is often associated with innocence, cleanliness, goodness, and humility.
 While this is what white means in American culture, this color has a different meaning in other parts of the world.
 Negative connotations associated with white are sterility and cold.

 White is greatly used by most brands.
 Ecommerce websites use white as a background for their products.
 Using black font against a white background is a great combination for readability.

 Black is a popular color in retail.
 Black is symbolic of mystery, elegance, power, and sophistication.
 It is the most commonly used color font as it is easy to read.
 Many fashion retailers use black in their logos.

 Some brands use black and white images for lifestyle banner images to create consistency on their website.
 A great example of this is Chanel.They used several black and white images on their websites to maintain a consistent look.

-A good example of a brand that used grey effectively is Apple.
-From their products to their website, the color grey is very evident.
-There is balance between white, black and grey used which can help maintain a clean, neutral look.
+A good example of a brand that used gray effectively is Apple.
+From their products to their website, the color gray is very evident.
+There is balance between white, black and gray used which can help maintain a clean, neutral look.

 The Brown Color